fran6will/unitas/README.md

 ## Inclusive Activities

-Unitas offers various activities open to all, believers and non-believers alike:
+Unitas offers various activities open to all:
 - **Cooking Workshops:** Sharing recipes from around the world.
 - **Potluck Meals:** Friendly moments for sharing and discovering.
 - **Art and Permaculture Workshops:** Creative and ecological exploration.